Offset (rapper): Personal life

-In 2017, Offset started dating fellow rapper Cardi B. They married privately on September 20, 2017.
+In 2017, Offset started dating fellow rapper Cardi B. They married privately on September 20, 2017, and the latter became a stepmother to his three children from past relationships.
 They staged a public proposal the next month at a live performance at Power 99's Powerhouse in Philadelphia.
-In 2017, he was involved in a cheating scandal with groupie Celina Powell.
-Powell claimed to be pregnant with his baby.
-However, Powell later admitted it was a fake pregnancy to try to break their relationship.
+In 2018, a video surfaced of Offset allegedly cheating with a woman in South Africa.
+An alleged sex tape also surfaced.

 In May 2018, he was injured in a car crash.
 He revealed he almost died in his green Dodge Challenger.

-On April 7, 2018, Cardi B revealed on Saturday Night Live that the two were expecting their first child.
+On April 7, 2018, Cardi B revealed on Saturday Night Live that the two were expecting their first child together.
 On December 5, 2018, Cardi B announced on Instagram that she and Offset had broken up, after Offset allegedly had cheated on her during her pregnancy.
 Offset cheated on her with an aspiring rapper and model named Summer Bunni.
 He asked her and American rapper Cuban Doll for a threesome in leaked text messages.
-Offset was involved in another cheating scandal with 6ix9ine’s girlfriend Jade in 2018.
+Offset was involved in another cheating scandal with 6ix9ine's girlfriend Jade in 2018.
 In 2018, Cardi B attacked two bartenders named Jade and Baddie G at a strip club.
 She accused Jade for sleeping with her husband Offset.
 Cardi B was charged with assault.
 The couple recorded and released the song "Clout", in 2019.
 In September 2020, it was reported that Cardi B had filed for divorce, but the next month they were said to be back together.

-In 2020, Offset's great uncle died of COVID-19.

 On June 27, 2021, Offset and Cardi B announced they were expecting their second child together.
 Cardi B gave birth to their second child, a son.

-On November 1, 2022, Offset’s groupmate and cousin, Takeoff was shot and killed in Houston, Texas.

-Offset is the father of five children by four different women, the first four appear in the cover art for his album Father of 4 (2019):